samuelfneumann/GoLearn/README.md

 # Algorithms
 ##Learner
-`Learner`s can be regular `Learner`s or `BatchLearner`s.
-Regular
-`Learner`s learn from the latest timestep alone. `BatchLearner`s will take in an experience replay and sample from it to learn.

-Learners/Policies may need to be split into linear learners and nonlinear learner and linear polices and nonlinear policies to deal with the setting and getting of weights.
-Nonlinear will use Gorgonia networks, while linear will use Gonum matrices.

 ## Value-Based Algorithms
-A number of value-based learning algorithms are included.
-So far, only linear/tabular versions of `Q-Learning` and `Expected Sarsa` are implemented.
-Value-based learning algorithms work with discrete action spaces.
-Actions are selected from `(0, 1, 2, ..., N)` where `N` is the largest possible action.

 ## Policy Gradient Algorithms
-No policy gradient algorithms are implemented
 # Environments
 This library makes a separation between an `Environment` and a `Task`.
 An `Environment` is simply some domain that can be acted in, but does not